AugustoBuin/AugustoBuin/README.md

 <div>
   <h1 align="center">Currently Working On</h1>
   <p>
-    I'm currently working for the Team Beelieve as Scrum Master, and I'm participating in a mentoring project by FATEC SJC Jessen Vidal, where I am part of the group of developers who is creating a software to collect student data through forms, as a Fullstack Developer. </br>
+    I'm currently participating in a monitoring project by FATEC SJC Jessen Vidal, where I am part of the group of developers who is creating a software to collect student data through forms, as a Fullstack Developer. </br>
+    This semester I'll work again as a Scrum Master in a project with <a href="https://tecsus.com.br">TecSUS</a>.
+I'll update it as soon as the project starts.
     You can find my work in the pinned repositories.
   </p>
 </div>